Brenner (footballer, born 2000)

-Brenner Souza da Silva (born 16 January 2000), more commonly known as Brenner, is a Brazilian professional footballer who plays as a forward for Major League Soccer club FC Cincinnati.
+Brenner Souza da Silva (born 16 January 2000), more commonly known as Brenner, is a Brazilian professional footballer who plays as a forward for Major League Soccer club FC Cincinnati on loan from Italian club Udinese.

 Club career

 São Paulo

 Born in Cuiabá, Brenner joined the youth academy at São Paulo in 2011.
 Prior to the 2017 season, Brenner was called into the club's first team by coach Dorival Júnior.
-He made his senior competitive debut for São Paulo on 21 June 2017 in Série A as a 76th minute substitute against Athletico Paranaense, São Paulo losing 1–0.
+He made his senior competitive debut for São Paulo on 21 June 2017 in Série A as a 76th-minute substitute against Athletico Paranaense, São Paulo losing 1–0.
 Brenner then scored his first professional goal on 3 December 2017, scoring the opening goal in a 1–1 draw against Bahia.
 He finished his first season, scoring just once in four matches.
 The next season, Brenner scored one goal in nine matches in the Campeonato Paulista and scored a goal in six matches in Série A, finding himself mainly used as an option off the bench.

 On 31 May 2019, Brenner was loaned to fellow Série A side Fluminense.
 He stated that working with then head coach Fernando Diniz "weighed heavily" on his choice to move to the club.
-He made his debut for Fluminense on 2 June 2019 against Athletico Paranaense, coming on as a 78th minute substitute in the 3–0 away defeat.
+He made his debut for Fluminense on 2 June 2019 against Athletico Paranaense, coming on as a 78th-minute substitute in the 3–0 away defeat.
 He returned to São Paulo after the season ended, appearing in just six matches without scoring a goal.